Particular/docs.particular.net/samples/username-header/sample.md

 ---
-title: Appending username using headers
+title: Passing user identity between endpoints using a custom header
-summary: Using message headers to append the current username to every message.
+summary: How to pass user identity between sending and receiving endpoints by attaching a custom header to every outgoing message.
-reviewed: 2019-11-19
+reviewed: 2022-04-11
 component: Core
 related:
 - nservicebus/pipeline/message-mutators
 - nservicebus/messaging/headers
 ---

-This sample demonstrates how to append the current username to the outgoing messages and how to extract that value when messages are handled.
-The current principal is made available by using a principal accessor registered through dependency injection.
+This sample demonstrates how to attach the current user identity (username) to all outgoing messages and how to extract that value when messages are received.
+User identity is accessed by a current principal accessor, registered through dependency injection.

-NOTE: This sample doesn't use `Thread.CurrentPrincipal` because of the behavior of `Thread.CurrentPrincipal` in combination with asynchronous code is dependent on the framework version the code is executed on.
-For more information, refer to the excellent guideline [Migrate from ClaimsPrincipal.Current of ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/migration/claimsprincipal-current).
+NOTE: This sample doesn't use `Thread.CurrentPrincipal`.
+When used in asynchronous code, `Thread.CurrentPrincipal` depends on the version of the .NET runtime.
+Refer to [the Microsoft guidelines](https://docs.microsoft.com/en-us/aspnet/core/migration/claimsprincipal-current) for more details.

 ### Fake principal

-For demonstration purposes, before sending a message, the `principalAccessor.CurrentPrincipal` is replaced with a new instance.
-In a production scenario, the `principalAccessor.CurrentPrincipal` would be either the impersonated user from the IIS or the current user sending a message.
+The sample replaces the `principalAccessor.CurrentPrincipal` before sending a message with an ad-hoc value.
+In a production scenario, the `principalAccessor.CurrentPrincipal` would likely be set by the hosting environment e.g. IIS, and not in the user code.

 snippet: send-message

-The snippet above uses two concurrent sends to demonstrate how the current principle is properly propagated into the message session.
+The snippet above uses two asynchronous sends to demonstrate that the current principle is properly propagated into the message session.

 ## Custom header with a mutator

-The recommended approach for capturing the current user is to create a transport mutator that extracts the current identity and then adds it to the header collection of every outgoing message.
+The recommended approach for capturing user information is to create a transport mutator extracting the current identity that adds it to the header collection of every outgoing message.

 ### Outgoing message mutator

-The outgoing mutator extracts `principalAccessor.CurrentPrincipal.Identity.Name` and adds it to the message headers.
+The outgoing mutator extracts `principalAccessor.CurrentPrincipal.Identity.Name` and adds it to the message headers collection.

 snippet: username-header-mutator